-If you’re just starting out in Magic card investing, you’re not alone.
+If you’re just starting out in investing in MTG, you’re not alone.
 More and more people are finding out every day that the stock market is not the only place for your hard earned money.

 Diversifying your investments is super important these days and I think everyone should be investing some portion of their money into something not in the stock market.
 For me I wanted to invest in things I love and enjoy and that became Trading Cards….Sports cards, Magic cards, MetaZoo, you name it!

 Many people have entered this market with the hopes of making a profit, only to find themselves making costly mistakes.
 That’s what I wanted to focus on today.

 I can definitely sympathize with you if you’ve made mistakes.
 Over the years I’ve made countless mistakes and either paid too much for a Magic card or simply passed on a good deal that I should have bought.
 It happens.

 That being said, let’s explore the top 5 mistakes I made when I first started investing in Magic cards.
 I’m sure there are well more than five, but these are a few you should try to avoid if at all possible.

 One of the biggest mistakes I made when I started investing in MTG was not doing enough research.
 I would see a card that looked cool or had a high price tag, and I would buy it without doing my homework.